-Embark on a selection of field level initiatives to support the environment programme's theoretical initiatives with practical demonstrations; those initiatives do not need to be extensive, but there must be some indication that the programme is prepared to implement its claims with concrete initiatives.
-Consider the possibility of establishing the environment programme as a separate pillar. culture of female leadership at the national level and targeted provincial and local levels.
+Embark on a selection of field level initiatives to support the environment programme's theoretical initiatives with practical demonstrations; those initiatives do not need to be extensive, but there must be some indication that the programme is prepared to implement its claims with concrete initiatives. • Consider the possibility of establishing the environment programme as a separate pillar.